WallaceIT/picberry/README.md

 # Overview

 picberry is a PIC programmer using GPIOs that doesn't require additional programming hardware, working on the [Raspberry Pi](https://www.raspberrypi.org/), Allwinner A10-based boards (such as the [Cubieboard](http://cubieboard.org/)) and TI AM335x-based boards (such as the [Beaglebone Black](https://beagleboard.org/black) or the [AM3359 ICEv2](http://www.ti.com/tool/tmdsice3359)).
-It theorically supports dsPIC33E/PIC24E, dsPIC33F/PIC24H, PIC24FJ and PIC18FxxJxx families, but only some PICs have been tested.
+It theorically supports dsPIC33E/PIC24E, dsPIC33F/PIC24H, PIC24FJ, PIC18FxxJxx, PIC32MX, PIC32MZ and (still not released) PIC32MK families, but only some PICs have been tested.

+*NOTE on PIC32 support:* while software support is complete, device informations have been filled only for PIC32MX250F128B.
+Users are encouraged to add devices (inside *pic32.h*) as needed.

 # Building and Installing picberry